List of Downton Abbey characters: Michael Gregson

 Michael Gregson (played by Charles Edwards) (d. around 8 November 1923) is a London editor for the society magazine The Sketch.
-After Lady Edith has a letter published in a newspaper proclaiming support for women's rights, Michael writes to her at least twice offering her a column in his magazine.
+After Lady Edith has a letter published in a newspaper proclaiming support for women's voting rights, Michael writes to her at least twice offering her a column in his magazine.
 Encouraged by her family (excepting her father, who thought Gregson just wanted to take advantage of her title and wealth) she went to see him in London and accepted his offer.

 Michael encouraged Edith to never be afraid to speak her mind and to write about whatever she wanted, even if it was not expected of a woman.
 He began flirting with her, later admitting he is attracted to her.
 But when she reveals she knows he is married, he explains that his wife, Lizzy, whom he loved very much, has been in an insane asylum for some years with no hope of recovery.
 Under English law, her status as a lunatic cannot be used as grounds for divorce because she is neither the guilty nor innocent party.
 Edith stays on (she had intended to resign because she was repulsed that a married man was flirting with her) after Michael expresses his hope that she will, citing how much it cheers him to meet her when they do and to read her column.

 Michael follows Edith and her family to Scotland in 1921, where he meets her family.
 Cora instantly takes a liking to him, whereas Mary and Robert do not.
 Matthew defends Michael against his wife and goes stalking and fishing with him.
 But when learning of his status, Matthew (as the heir to Downton Abbey) instructs him to put an end to his relationship with Edith.
-Though he tries, Edith tells him she doesn't care that he is married, and agrees to be his secret mistress in the future.
+Though he tries, Edith tells him she does not care that he is married, and agrees to be his secret mistress in the future.
 Matthew dies suddenly in a car crash only days later, and he never informed his wife Mary or her parents of his discussion with Gregson while fishing.